 Variations on the cementation process continued in use for more than a thousand years, spreading from the Middle East into Europe and India.
 But it was in southern India that iron was melted for the first time and steel cast into molds.
 The Romans imported this steel in the shape of small, rounded cakes.
 They thought that it originated in China and called it "seric" (meaning Chinese) iron.

 A great problem with early steel was the presence in it of slag waste from the ore, which made it difficult to manufacture large steel objects without structural weaknesses.
-This problem was solved by the mid-18th century as the result of the work of Turbern Bermann (1735–84), a Swedish metallurgist, and Benjamin Huntsman (1704–76).
+This problem was solved by the mid-eighteenth century as the result of the work of Turbern Bermann (1735–84), a Swedish metallurgist, and Benjamin Huntsman (1704–76).
 "Swedish steel", made from high-grade iron ore found in Sweden had a controlled carbon content and was free from slag, where Hunstman developed an improved form of the so-called crucible process that allowed him to make high-quality hardened steels for watch and clock springs.
-However, such high-grade steels were expensive to produce.
+In the crucible process, steel, charcoal, and wrought iron were melted in a fire-clay crucible.
+Such high-grade steels, however, were expensive to produce.
 In 1850, the entire output of steel in Britain was only 60,000 tons.
 Yet, 20 years later, steel was being produced in great quantities, at an average rate of one ton per minute, in batches made as cheaply as cat iron, by a new process that used Bessemer furnaces or "converters".

 Mass production of steel

-The secret of the Bessemer process, developed by Henry Bessemer (1813–1898) in 1856 from the invention of a bankrupt Kentucky steelmaker, William Kelly (1811–1888), was that excess carbon could be oxidized (combined with oxygen) by forcing bubbles of air through a mass of molten iron.
+The secret of the Bessemer process (see Figure 2), developed by Henry Bessemer (1813–1898) in 1856 from the invention of a bankrupt Kentucky steelmaker, William Kelly (1811–1888), was that excess carbon could be oxidized (combined with oxygen) by forcing bubbles of air through a mass of molten iron.
 Moreover, the carbon burned to carbon dioxide in the blast of air, so acting as a fuel.
 Once started, the process, the process continued without the addition of more fuel coal and was thus extremely economical.

-Within five years the Bessemer process had a rival in the Siemens-Martin open-hearth process, in which iron, iron ore, and scrap steel are melted in such proportions as to drive of most of the carbon and oxygen as carbon monoxide.
+Within five years the Bessemer process had a rival in the Siemens-Martin open-hearth process (see Figure 3), in which iron, iron ore, and scrap steel are melted in such proportions as to drive of most of the carbon and oxygen as carbon monoxide.
 This inflammable gas is then burned "regeneratively" to pre-heat the blast.
 This efficient operation was, by 1900, producing more steel than even the Bessemer process.